Logo

 8.

-Hal Hartley achieved his greatest commercial and critical success with his next feature, Henry Fool, a darkly comic drama about a near-catatonic garbageman, Simon Grim, and his sister Fay, who meet Henry Fool, a libertine and aspiring novelist who inspires Simon to write and seduces Fay and her depressed mother.
+Hal Hartley achieved his greatest commercial and critical success with Henry Fool, a comic drama about a near-catatonic garbageman Simon Grim and his sister Fay, who meet Henry Fool, a libertine and aspiring novelist who inspires Simon to write and seduces Fay and her depressed mother.

 9.

-The film garnered positive reviews and was entered into competition at the 1998 Cannes Film Festival, where Hal Hartley won the Best Screenplay Award.
+The film garnered positive reviews, and it was entered into competition at the 1998 Cannes Film Festival, where Hal Hartley won the Best Screenplay Award.

 10.

-Hal Hartley was invited to contribute the American entry to a series of films financed by French television to celebrate the 2000 millennium.
+Hal Hartley was invited to contribute the American entry to 2000, Seen By.

 11.